Genivia/ugrep/README.md

                   `auto'.

            --colors=COLORS, --colours=COLORS
                   Use  COLORS  to  mark up matching text.
-COLORS should be a valid GREP_COLORS specification.
-COLORS  selectively  overrides  the
-                  colors specified by the GREP_COLORS environment variable.
+COLORS is a colon-sepa- rated list of ANSI SGR parameters.
+COLORS selectively overrides the colors specified by the GREP_COLORS environment variable.

            --cpp  Output file matches in C++.
 See also option --format.